 Why Choose Tooth Bonding?

-Tooth bonding is a treatment that can be used to improve the appearance of teeth.
+Tooth bonding is a treatment that dentists use to improve the appearance of teeth.
 As an economical alternative to porcelain veneers, tooth bonding gives teeth a natural look.
 Dr. Drew Shulman offers tooth bonding in his cosmetic dentistry in Northeast Philadelphia, PA for patients of all ages.
-Tooth bonding can offer multiple benefits to patients as it is stain resistant and durable.
+Cosmetic bonding can offer multiple benefits to patients as it is stain resistant and durable.

 - Fill cavities

 - Repair broken teeth